JNRowe/vim-configs/after/ftplugin/gitcommit.rst

         endfunction
         nnoremap <buffer> <silent> [Trailer]p :call <SID>insert_sponsor()<CR>

-A few co-workers are now decorating the commits with emojis for expressing their types, and I’ll *try* to do so when committing to them::
+A few co-workers are now decorating their commits with emojis for expressing their types, and I’ll *try* to do so when committing to them::

     for [s:key, s:char] in [['new', '🌟'], ['del', '❌'], ['fix', '🐛'],